meganthehorse/CS7810/Deliverables/critique_w051rem.md

 - Provide a knowledge graph framework for rules and regulations related to driving, that assists in automated driving decisions based on rules and relationships in the environment.

 ### Strengths
-- Great set up of background and motivation, it was clearly explained why the knowledge graph is different from exisiting automated driving research and how it differs from exisiting self-driving reasoning techniques.
+- Great set up of background and motivation, it was clearly explained why the knowledge graph is different from existing automated driving research and how it differs from existing self-driving reasoning techniques.
 - Good explanation of the available data, how it was used, how it could be used.
-  - Documentation of limitations realted to data availability.
+  - Documentation of limitations related to data availability.
-- Scehma design was very thourough, relationships and notions were well thought out and edge cases were covered extensively along with comprehensive axioms for the relationships.
+- Schema design was very thorough, relationships and notions were well thought out and edge cases were covered extensively along with comprehensive axioms for the relationships.

 ### Weaknesses
 - Converting an AI/ML + Sensors based problem area into a knowledge graph made for competency questions that did not showcase well how exactly the knowledge graph could be used.